 Russian lenses made for the various Kiev Contax copies offer the lowest priced lenses for your Contax.
 They are mostly copies of pre-war Zeiss designs.
 While quality can be inconsistent, the better ones are capable of fine performance.
 The first two digits of the serial numbers indicate the year of production.
 So far as I know there is complete interchangeability, except for the Russian 35/2.8 which has too large a rear element to fit on the post war IIa and IIIa.

-85/4 Triotar, West, low priced portrait lens with so so reputation.
+85mm f/4 Triotar, West, low priced portrait lens with so reputation.

 Leading the way of Contax lens design was the legendary 21/4.5 Zeiss Biogon.
 It was, and is, an amazing lens.
 When introduced in 1954, there was literally no other super wide competitors.
 See Profile.